swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

 }

 extension RangeReplaceableCollection where SubSequence == Substring {
+    /// Returns a new collection in which all occurrences of a sequence matching
+    /// the given regex are replaced by another collection.
+    /// - Parameters:
+    ///   - regex: A regex describing the sequence to replace.
+    ///   - replacement: The new elements to add to the collection.
+    ///   - subrange: The range in the collection in which to search for `regex`.
+    ///   - maxReplacements: A number specifying how many occurrences of the
+    ///   sequence matching `regex` to replace.
+Default is `Int.max`.
+    /// - Returns: A new collection in which all occurrences of subsequence
-    public func replacing<R: RegexProtocol, Replacement: Collection>(
+    /// matching `regex` in `subrange` are replaced by `replacement`. public func replacing<R: RegexProtocol, Replacement: Collection>(
         _ regex: R,
         with replacement: Replacement,